 If the police are investigating you for a crime, they may decide to release you on pre-charge bail (more commonly referred to as being released on bail).
 This can be a confusing situation and leave you with plenty of questions about what will happen further...

 If you are being investigated for a criminal offence, the prospect of your case proceeding to trial can be daunting.
-In such a situation, it is understandable that you may be looking for any signs that your case will be dismissed by the police or CPS This...
+It is natural to look for signs that your case may be dismissed by the police or CPS, as this is often the best possible outcome.
+If the...

 If you are accused of an offence such as assault or concerned in violence during protests or a riot, it is essential to consider self-defence.
 This is different to ordinary self-defence, which cannot be avoided.
 You may reasonably defend yourself if...